-The Aramark Dietetic Internship program is using a new system called the Competency-Based Education (CBE) Portal to store interns’ assigned activities, HR required documents, and monitor/evaluate performance to meet required competencies.
+The Aramark Dietetic Internship program is using the Competency-Based Education (CBE) Portal to store interns’ assigned activities, HR required documents, and monitor/evaluate performance to meet required competencies.
 The CBE Portal website serves as a storage site for all the internship’s administrative documents, including rotations, evaluations, and project descriptions.
 Preceptors must utilize the Portal system to view and/or download rotation and project assignments, to view and approve interns’ rotation worked hours at facility and access the evaluation links.
-Log in to the CBE Portal system, available at http://www.icomphosting.com/CBE Username: Site liaison email address Password: Check with site liaison for shared access password
+Log in to the CBE Portal system, available at https://www.icomphosting.com/CBE Username: Site liaison email address Password: Check with site liaison for shared access password

 Making time to meet with the intern on the first day will help to start the rotation off right.
 This meeting should focus on introducing the intern to those individuals they will be working with during the rotation, setting expectations, discussing a plan for completing all activities, and identifying what strengths they bring to the rotation, etc. Discussing the intern’s strengths will help the preceptor identify what activities the intern could contribute help to their preceptor and the department.
 The intern will have more self-confidence after meeting with their preceptor which will help them to succeed during the rotation and be a contributing team member to the department.